-Around one billion pounds of pesticides are used each year in the U.S. alone.3 When pesticides are applied on fields, gardens, parks, and other places, a percentage of the chemicals end up as runoff.
+Around one billion pounds of pesticides are used each year in the U.S. alone.
+When pesticides are applied to fields, gardens, parks, and other places, a percentage of the chemicals end up as runoff.
 This runoff moves in streams, rivers, and lakes.
-Similarly, when pesticides are applied on lawns in urban and suburban areas, rain washes some of the pesticides into streets gutters, where the pesticide-contaminated water goes through storm drains and pipes and eventually flows into nearby creeks, and rivers.
+Similarly, when pesticides are applied to lawns in urban and suburban areas, rain washes some of the pesticides into street gutters, where the pesticide-contaminated water goes through storm drains and pipes and eventually flows into nearby creeks and rivers.
 Some of the pesticides also end up in groundwater systems by leaching down through the soil.
 Small amounts also volatize into the atmosphere, and then later fall back to land as precipitation.
 As a result of all these pathways, pesticides are widely found in rivers, streams, lakes, and even in drinking water.

-Pesticide Contamination of Water
+Pesticide contamination of water

 Results of the United States Geological Survey's (USGS) National Water-Quality Assessment (NAWQA) studies show that pesticides are widespread in streams and groundwater sampled throughout the country.
-USGS found that more that 90% of water and fish samples from all streams sampled in the U.S. contain at least one pesticide.4 Not surprisingly, USGS also found that the most heavily used pesticides are the ones found most often in streams and groundwater.
-The top 15 pesticides found in water are among those with the highest current usage today.5
+USGS found that 90% of water and fish samples from all streams sampled in the U.S. contain at least one pesticide.
+Not surprisingly, USGS also found that the most heavily used pesticides are the ones found most often in streams and groundwater.
+The top 15 pesticides found in water are among those with the highest current usage today.

-The amount of pesticides in water varies greatly, both geographically and seasonally, based on land use and pesticide use patterns.6 In agricultural areas, herbicides are the most frequently found type of pesticide in streams and groundwater.7 In urban areas, there is a greater prevalence of insecticides in streams than in agricultural areas.
-Pesticide concentrations also vary yearly, based on variations in rainfall,8 and seasonally, based on agricultural practices.
-A 1991 study of watersheds in the cornbelt region found that concentrations of herbicides in May and June, the planting period, were 10 times higher than levels before planting (March and April) and after harvest (in October and November).9
+The amount of pesticides in water varies both geographically and seasonally, based on land use and pesticide use patterns.
+Pesticide concentrations also vary yearly, based on variations in rainfall, and seasonally, based on agricultural practices.
+A 1991 study of watersheds in the combelt region found that concentrations of herbicides in May and June, the planting period, were 10 times higher than levels before planting (March and April) and after harvest (October and November).

-Surface Water
+Surface water

 Surface water, which is water that sits above the surface of the earth, includes lakes, rivers, streams, ponds, and wetlands.
-Surface water supplies drinking water to around 47% of the U.S. population.10 Low levels of pesticides have been widespread in the nation's surface waters for several decades.11 In a large sampling of streams throughout the country, USGS found 46 pesticides and pesticide degradation products in one or more samples.12 In the Midwest especially, seasonal variations account for strong differences in amount of pesticide residues in surface water - in the summer, pesticides have been detected in concentrations above allowable levels set by EPA, while during the rest of the year, levels are significantly lower.13 garden stores.14 The three most frequently purchased pesticides - diazinon, 2,4-D, and MCPP - were detected in water samples from all the study sites.
-USGS also found that four of the five pesticides that exceeded recommended maximum concentrations were purchased by residents and applied in homes and gardens.15 A recent study by Environment Canada reveals that the most frequently detected pesticides in Toronto streams are also diazinon, 2,4-D, and MCPP, prompting the authors to conclude, "...Stormwater drainage systems may be conveying nutrients and pesticides used on lawns in urban areas to the Don River and Humber River watersheds and ultimately, into Lake Ontario."16
+Surface water supplies drinking water to around 47% of the U.S. population.
+Low levels of pesticides have been widespread in the nation's surface waters for several decades.
+In a large sampling of streams throughout the country, USGS found 46 pesticides and pesticide degradation products in one or more samples.
+In the Midwest especially, seasonal variations account for strong differences in amount of pesticide residues in surface water-in the summer, pesticides have been detected in concentrations above allowable levels set by EPA.

+A number of studies show that pesticides applied to lawns and gardens contaminate local streams.
+In a King County, Washington study, USGS compared types of pesticides found in urban streams during rainstorms (times of high runoff) to sales data from nearby home and garden stores.
+The three most frequently purchased pesticides-diazinon, 2,4-D, and MCPP-were detected in water samples from all study sites.
+USGS also found that four of the five pesticides that exceeded recommended maximum concentrations were purchased by residents and applied in homes and gardens.
+A recent Canadian study reveals that the most frequently detected pesticides in Toronto streams are also diazinon, 2,4-D, and MCPP, prompting the authors to conclude, "...Stormwater drainage systems may be conveying nutrients and pesticides used on lawns in urban areas to the Don River and Humber River watersheds and ultimately, into Lake Ontario."